-- Beneath its icy surface, Europa may have an ocean of liquid water. - tidal heating keeps it warm - possibly with volcanic vents - conditions may be similar to how Earth life arose - Ganymede & Callisto may also have subsurface oceans, but tidal heating is weaker. - Titan has a thick atmosphere and oceans of methane & ethane. - water is frozen - perhaps life can exist in liquids other than water (??) - Pockets of liquid water might exist deep underground.
+- Beneath its icy surface, Europa may have an ocean of liquid water. - tidal heating keeps it warm - possibly with volcanic vents - conditions may be similar to how Earth life arose - Ganymede & Callisto may also have subsurface oceans, but tidal heating is weaker. - Titan has a thick atmosphere and oceans of methane & ethane. - water is frozen; ethane is in liquid form - perhaps life can exist in liquids other than water (??) - Pockets of liquid water might exist deep underground.